-- A single PostgreSQL server can manage multiple databases. - The whole group on a single server is called a "cluster". - This is very confusing, yes.
-We'll use the term "server" here.
+- A single PostgreSQL server can manage multiple databases. - The whole group on a single server is called a "cluster". - This is very confusing, yes.We'll use "cluster," but remember that means a single server instance.

-- The command to create a new database is called initdb. - It creates the files that will hold the database. - It doesn't automatically start the server. - Many packaging systems automatically create and start the server for you.
+- The command to create a new database is called initdb. - It creates the files that will hold the database. - It doesn't automatically start the cluster. - Many packaging systems automatically create and start the server for you.